+- >>

+- The following suggested sequence of study is for new full-time students starting the program Fall 2021, Spring 2022, or Summer 2022.
+Part-time students should visit with a program advisor for a modified sequence of study.

+- >>

-- >> The following suggested sequence of study is for new full-time students starting the program in the academic year listed. - When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration. - Courses are subject to change. - ◆ General education course - Non-transfer general education course - ► Course has a prerequisite and/or corequisite.
+- When registering for classes refer to your Academic Evaluation to see your specific program requirements and ensure proper registration.

+- >